Articles

 On Offer

-January 2025, Part 2 We all could use a treat right now.
-Besides, it feels good to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
+March 2025, Part 2 Right now, we all could use a treat.
+It feels good to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
 Art Jewelry Forum’s international gallery supporters celebrate and exhibit art jewelry.
-Our bi-monthly On Offer series allows this extensive network of international galleries to
+Our bi-monthly On Offer series allows this extensive network of international galleries to showcase

 On Offer Read More »